marjolainelannes/StreetNetworkGeneration/README.md

 + OpenStreetMap detailed road network (with detailed geometry instead of a straight line), here the xml output from [eqasim](https://github.com/eqasim-org/ile-de-france) (which is based on [pt2matsim](https://github.com/matsim-org/pt2matsim)) with detailed option
 + Waterways: here extracted from OpenStreetMap in QGis

+Example files are given for the Paris region in the `data/` folder.
+Buildings data still need to be downloaded (either as csv/Excel with Geometry column or shapefiles: they will be read as GeoDataFrame with geopandas).

 ## Simulation

 This section describes command lines to run the model.
 Some codes are parallelized with algo.
 Calculation times for Paris region (~600,000 links) are given when it takes more than a few minutes.